All Products

 ALTER TABLE db_name.table_name ADD CLUSTERED [INDEX|KEY] [index_name] (column_name1 [ASC|DESC], column_name2 [ASC|DESC])

-• By default, clustered indexes are sorted in ascending order (ASC) and are suitable for queries that sort in ascending order.
-If your queries sort in descending order, set the clustered index to descending order (DESC) when you create the table.
+• Clustered indexes sort in ascending order (ASC) by default.
+For workloads that sort in descending order, set DESC when you create the table.

-• After a clustered index is added, you must trigger and complete a BUILD job to make the clustered index effective.
-You can execute the SHOW CREATE TABLE db_name.table_name; statement to determine if the clustered index has taken effect.
+• After adding a clustered index, trigger and complete a BUILD job for it to take effect.
+Run SHOW CREATE TABLE db_name.table_name; to confirm.

 ALTER TABLE adb_demo.customer ADD CLUSTERED KEY (customer_id ASC);